Chart Color Schemes

 Elanora has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 55 projects likely to impact the area.
-Key projects include Ellandra Reserve Estate, Elanora Childcare Centre Development Site, Sophia by Mosaic - Palm Beach, and 506 Coolangatta Road Tugun Residential Development.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 55 such projects that are likely to impact the area.
+Notable among these are Ellandra Reserve Estate, Elanora Childcare Centre Development Site, Treetops Plaza Redevelopment - Urbia Burleigh Masterplan, and Sophia by Mosaic - Palm Beach.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.